ACF and PACF of White Noise and IID Noise

 So to conclude, for iid noise XX and X2X^2's sample ACF and PACF should all have to be within the confidence band for lags greater than zero.

-Ljung-Box Test for IDD Noise
+Ljung-Box Test for IID Noise

 Lastly one can do a Ljung-Box test to determine whether the data is independently distributed.
 The test is defined by the following hypothesis:

-H0:XIID(μ,σ2)H1:X≁IID(μ,σ2)\begin{aligned} & H_0 : X \sim \text{IID}(\mu, \sigma^2) \\ & H_1 : X \not\sim \text{IID}(\mu, \sigma^2) \end{aligned}
+H0:XIID(μ,σ2)H1:X≁IID(μ,σ2) \begin{aligned} & H_0 : X \sim \text{IID}(\mu, \sigma^2) \\ & H_1 : X \not\sim \text{IID}(\mu, \sigma^2) \end{aligned}

 The Ljung-Box test has a test statistic which is:

-λ=n(n+2)i=1hρ^(i)2ni,\lambda = n (n + 2) \sum_{i=1}^h \frac{\hat{\rho}(i)^2}{n-i},
+λ=n(n+2)i=1hρ^(i)2ni, \lambda = n (n + 2) \sum_{i=1}^h \frac{\hat{\rho}(i)^2}{n-i},

 where ρ^(i)\hat{\rho}(i) is the sample ACF at lag ii, nn is the sample size and hh is the number of lags being tested.
 The null-hypothesis, H0H_0, is rejected at the α\alpha-level, α(0,1)\alpha \in (0,1), if λ>χ1α,h2\lambda > \chi_{1-\alpha, h}^2, where χ1α,h2\chi_{1-\alpha, h}^2 denotes the 1α1 - \alpha-quantile of the χ2\chi^2-distribution with hh degrees of freedom.